 Instead of the simple obedience to the commands of Jesus--love the Lord your God, love one another, seek first His kingdom, abide in me, go make disciples, do this in remembrance of me, etc.-- the church has set up different standards for governing what it is Christ said to do.
 We have turned Christianity into a religion.
 Complete with hierarchy in our churches, organizations and institutions.
-We have added rules, regulations, expectations, and interpretations which govern the simple commands of Christ and the apostles.
-Isn't this the same kind of stuff Jesus condemned the Pharisees?
+We have added rules, regulations, expectations, and interpretations which go way beyond the simple commands of our Lord.
+Isn't this the same kind of stuff the Pharisees were condemned for by Jesus?

 Today we get bogged down in a never-ending debate about who, what, when, and where, and how things can and should be done.
 Instead of just doing what Christ said to do, we now have formal written documents, clauses, guidelines, interpretations, and definitions for everything.
 Clutter.